 To better grasp this, imagine what it’s like to never wake up from a dream, something none of us have experienced.
 More specifically, imagine you’re having a dreamlike NDE.
 Effectively, you’re in heaven.
 But then you die, and with death, when all mortal material-based consciousness ends, you never become consciously aware that you’re not in heaven, i.e., that your NDE has ended.
 It’s not like the NDE "screen" displays “The End” or even goes blank!
 Thus, as far as you know, you’re in heaven forever.

 The concept of time here is like that which you’ve “experienced” before-life, i.e., before you were born.
 Timeless!
 Billions of years pass by in no time at all, literally.
 The big difference, however, is that your after-life begins at death enjoyably immersed in a glorious dreamlike experience.
 While this experience physically ends, from your mind’s perspective it is now an NEE.
-After a billion years have passed by and death has long since erased all memories from your brain, you’re still unaware that you're not within your NEE—i.e., your natural afterlife.
+After a billion years have passed by and death has long since erased all memories from your brain, you’re still believe that you're in your NDE—i.e., your NEE and natural afterlife.

 Three natural human traits combine to make the natural afterlife nearly certain: